Page last updated: May 9, 2022

 High occupancy vehicle (HOV) lanes are reserved for high occupancy vehicles.

 HOV lanes move more people in fewer vehicles than regular lanes.
 This uses less energy and reduces greenhouse gas emissions.
 It also helps people get to their destinations more quickly by reducing congestion from single-occupant vehicles.

-HOV lanes are in place on several provincial highways and urban corridors in the Lower Mainland and Kelowna.
+HOV lanes are on several provincial highways and urban corridors in the Lower Mainland and Kelowna.

-Other than buses, no vehicles over 5,500 kg Gross Vehicle Weight may use HOV lanes, even if they are transporting enough people to qualify.
+Vehicles 5,500 kg gross vehicle weight and over (except buses) are not allowed to use HOV lanes, even if they are transporting enough people to qualify.

-Some vehicles may use HOV lanes even if they do not meet the posted requirements.
-These include:
+Some vehicles can use HOV lanes even if they do not meet the minimum number of occupants.

 - HandyDART vehicles

-Some HOV lanes have different rules and may not allow all these types of vehicles.
-Be sure to pay attention to the signs at each HOV lane.
+Some HOV lanes have different rules and may not allow all these vehicles.
+Make sure to pay attention to the signs at each HOV lane.

-Drivers of motorcycles, cycles, taxis, HandyDARTs, or electric vehicles displaying an official decal must not use an HOV lane if a sign prohibits their use.
+Drivers of motorcycles, cycles, taxis, HandyDARTs or electric vehicles displaying an official decal cannot use an HOV lane if a sign prohibits their use.